nus-cs2103-AY2122S1/ip/docs/README.md

 ### <ins>Font Credits:</ins> [Victor Mono](https://rubjo.github.io/victor-mono/)

-Tiger classifies tasks into three categories: Todos, Events, and Deadlines.
+Tasks are classified into three categories: Todos, Events, and Deadlines.
 Events and deadlines are tasks associated with a date or time.
 Each task can be either marked as completed or not completed.
 A task also has a priority: low, medium, or high.

 Commands include a keyword, some mandatory arguments, and some optional arguments.
 The keyword comes first, then the mandatory arguments, followed by the optional arguments, ie. `[keyword] [mandatory arguments] [optional arguments].`